juansala/juansala.github.io/index.md

 I graduated from MIT with a double S.B. in Aerospace Engineering (concentration in Autonomous Systems) and Electrical Engineering as well as an MEng in EECS.
 I am passionate about building the next generation of autonomous systems that will help answer questions about life beyond Earth.

-Currently, I work as a Robotics Analyst for the ISS program at NASA Johnson Space Center.
+Currently, I work as an Embedded Software Engineer at [Novium Designs](https://www.noviumdesigns.com/) in Houston, TX.
+My role has a focus on developing software for real-time in-space applications, but also allowed me to work on manipulation solutions for a 6-DOF robotic arm platform.

 # Latest Work

-As a robotics analyst, I assess kinematic feasibility of pre-decisional ISS robotic arm operations in support of future real-time ops planning.
+In my previous role as an ISS robotics analyst, I assessed kinematic feasibility of pre-decisional robotic arm operations in support of future real-time ops planning.
 Below is an publicly-released [animation](https://ntrs.nasa.gov/citations/20230013248) produced from one of my assessments:

 <p align="center">
 <iframe